griddynamics/nova-billing/doc/source/restapi.rst

 Date and time always is UTC in order to avoid problems with timezones and daylight saving time.
 So, ``{time_period}`` must be in UTC, and current month is also UTC.

+An additional request parameter ``include`` is used to specify what statistics should be returned.
+This parameter is one or two comma-separated items from the following list:

+* ``instances`` or ``instances-long`` - short or long statistics for instances;
+* ``images`` or ``images-long`` - short or long statistics for images.

+Short form contains only summary for project, long statistics has additional information about individual instances or images.

+Statistics for both instances and images can be retrieved by giving two comma-separated items, i.e. ``include=instances-long,images``.

+If ``include`` parameter is omitted, statistics for instances will be returned.
+It will be in short form for time period greater than 31 day and in long form otherwise.

 Report format